tc39/proposal-bigint/README.md

   - `stat` may give some data as 64-bit integers
   - Accurate timestamps
 - Bigger than 64-bit int cases
+  - Generally meeting a reasonable user expectation of a high-level language that integer arithmetic will be "correct" and not suddenly overflow
   - Basis for implementing BigDecimal; perhaps some applications would be happy with fixpoint calculations based on a BigInt
   - Any mathematical calculation with larger integers, e.g., solving Project Euler problems
+  - Exact geometric calculations

 This proposal provides a new, second primitive numeric type, `BigInt`, to meet those use cases.